How to Hire Employees — Checklist

 How do small businesses find employees?

-To find good employees for your small business, you should write a job description, start the recruiting process by posting your jobs to social media, and post your job on job posting sites.
+To find good employees for your small business, you should write a job description, start the recruiting process by posting your jobs to social media, and post your job on free job posting sites.

 How do I hire employees online?